 You can not ignore the gastronomic greatness proposed by the Bay of Cádiz to its visitors.
 The basis of its cuisine are quality seafood and fish.
 Its fishing port turns it into a city of sea, with top notch maritime products.
 Something crucial is to taste Almadraba tuna, fish from age-old techniques.
 And, of course, the wine from Jerez will be the best option to water down the succulent dishes that are cooked in the area.

-It could be said that the main problem encountered by tourists when visiting Cádiz is the unfortunate situation of parking on the street.
+It could be said that the main problem encountered by tourists when visiting Cádiz is the unfortunate/parking situation on the street.
 It should be noted that it is one of the Spanish cities where it is most complicated to park your vehicle.
 Being a small district, the loading and unloading areas, containers and terraces cover many streets, complicating parking.

 In addition, throughout the old city centre parking is regulated by the famous blue zone.
 This area requires the user to pay the corresponding parking fees, limiting the parking time to two hours’ maximum.
 After two hours it is possible to replace the ticket for two more hours, but if you don´t have the corresponding ticket or exceed the parking time, fines are guaranteed.